jatinmadan-spektra/ai-developer/Labs/lab-03.md

     2️⃣ Because the Weather Forecast requires a Latitude and Longitude, the AI should instruct Semantic Kernel to call the GetLocation function on the Geocoding Plugin to get the coordinates for San Francisco

-    3️⃣ Finally, the AI should ask Semantic Kernel to call the GetWeatherForecast function on the Weather Plugin passing in the current date/time and Lat/Long to get the weather forecast for Next Thursday (expressed as the number of days in the future) at the coordinates for San Francisco
+    3️⃣ Finally, the AI should ask Semantic Kernel to call the GetWeatherForecast function on the Weather Plugin, passing in the current date/time and Lat/Long to get the weather forecast for Next Thursday (expressed as the number of days in the future) at the coordinates for San Francisco

     A simplified sequence diagram between Semantic Kernel and AI is shown below: